tinacms/tina.io/content/docs/gatsby/configure-git-plugin.md

 - `pathToRepo`: The base-path to the repository where the content is stored in.
 Default: The repository root.
 - `pathToContent`: The directory to the root of your app within the repository.
 Default: The repository root.
 This can be useful for monorepos, when you have multiple sites within one repository.
 - `defaultCommitMessage`: The default commit message.
 Default: 'Edited with TinaCMS'
-- `defaultCommitName`: The default git user name.
+- `defaultCommitName`: The default Git user name.
-- `defaultCommitEmail`: The default git user email.
+- `defaultCommitEmail`: The default Git user email.
 - `pushOnCommit`: Indicates if every commit should also be pushed automatically.
 Default: `true`.
 - `gitRemote`: Git SSH remote url for the repository.
 Default: `undefined`.
 - `sshKey`: Base64 encoded SSH private key that has access to the repository. **This should not be committed to your repository.** This value should be `undefined` or load the key from an environment variable (ie. `process.env.SSH_KEY`) Default: `undefined`.